andgineer/sorokin.engineer/posts/en/_posts/2018-10-23-python_async.md

 ## Introduction

-Modern sotware dent hvas a lot of options to perform application logic in non-sequential way.
+Modern sotware developers has a lot of options to perform application logic in non-sequential way.

 But you have to understand which option is the best for the task at your hand.